angusryer/angusryer/README.md

 ### Also
 ----

-I play music and I'm nearly always singing or tapping.
+- I play music and I'm nearly always singing or tapping.

-I used to commute 350km per day in an electric vehicle.
-No need for range anxiety people, but don't commute that much.
+- I used to commute 350km per day in an electric vehicle.
+No need for range anxiety people but don't commute that much.

-I like to fly airplanes that don't have engines (?!).
+- I like to fly airplanes that don't have engines (?!).

-I rode my bicycle from Vancouver to Winnipeg.
+- I rode my bicycle from Vancouver to Winnipeg.

-I'm a licensed electrician.
+- I'm a licensed electrician.

-I started an e-commerce business and saw enough success with it to feel confident that I can do things like that.
+- I started an e-commerce business and saw enough success with it to feel confident that I can do things like that.

-### I adore my family.
+- ### I adore my family.

-I decided to do software development full time when covid hit.
+- I decided to do software development full time when covid hit.
 I managed to pull that off somehow.
 Thank you @JonBarson & @LaurenRosentzveig.

-I can fluctuate between mild depression and anxiety and have a good emotional toolkit from those experiences.
+- I can fluctuate between mild depression and anxiety and have a good emotional toolkit from those experiences.

-I'm a code mentor at the NASA Space Apps Challenge and _really_ love humanity's growth into space.
+- I'm a code mentor at the NASA Space Apps Challenge and _really_ love humanity's growth into space.
 I volunteer for space stuff where I can.

-I made a sextant.
+- I made a sextant.

-I probably sound like a kid right now, but I'm in my mid-thirties.
+- I probably sound like a kid right now but I'm in my mid-thirties.

 ## ENOUGH!